 The Large Hadron Collider/ATLAS at CERN photo courtesy of Image Editor under CC license from Flickr.com

-Before you start remember to download the VPN from IT Services to gain seamless off-campus access to ebooks, e-journals, databases, e-mail and print credits etc.
+To help you easily identify these resources, use the tab above.
+Please remember to download the VPN from IT Services to gain seamless off-campus access to ebooks, e-journals, databases, e-mail and print credits etc.

-If this guide does not provide you with the information that you need then please contact your Academic Librarian.
+If this guide does not provide you with the information that you need then please contact Funmike Ifie, your Academic Librarian.

 Finding Journals & Articles

-The library stocks some print journals, but most journals are available online as electronic journals or ejournals.
+The Library stocks some print journals but most print journals are available online as electronic journals or ejournals.
+You can access electronic journals via the Articles Plus tab of Library Catalogue Plus.
+You may need your Athens username and password.

 Key Physics journals